 Synthetic Phonics differs to traditional phonics in several ways.

-1. Direct Teaching
+1. Direct Teaching & Synthetic Phonics

-3. Blending all through the Word
+3. Blending All Through the Word & Synthetic Phonics

-Synthetic Phonics focuses on sounds all through the word, rather than initially focusing on first sounds only (Johnston & Watson 2005).
+The synthetic phonics approach focuses on sounds all through the word, rather than initially focusing on first sounds only (Johnston & Watson 2005).
 In addition, students are taught to blend and sound letters all through the word, which enables them to read and spell words quickly (Ehri et al 2001, Johnston & Watson 2004, Bowey 2006).

 Students learn that letters correspond to sounds, letter sounds can be blended to form words and words can be spelled by sounding out and building a sequence of letters corresponding to the spoken sounds.